lambda-feedback/shimmy/README.md

    progress

    --progress-callback-timeout value          the timeout for a single progress callback delivery. (default: 1s) [$PROGRESS_CALLBACK_TIMEOUT]
+   --progress-allowed-hosts value [ --progress-allowed-hosts value ]  restrict progress callback URLs to these hosts.
+Entries may be an exact hostname or a "*.example.com" wildcard.
+Unset allows any host, subject to the private-network guard below. [$PROGRESS_ALLOWED_HOSTS]
+   --progress-allow-private-networks          allow progress callback delivery to loopback, link-local, and private IP addresses.
+Leave disabled unless the callback target is known to live on a trusted private network. (default: false) [$PROGRESS_ALLOW_PRIVATE_NETWORKS]

    function